-Remove the two T6 wafer head screws from the optical drive flex cable.
-Disconnect the flexible cable and the optical drive sensor cable from the logic board.
+Looking at the circles below, starting with the top circle, do the following: Peel back the silver EMI tape going from the chassis frame to the optical drive, remove the two T6 screws on the optical drive flex cable, disconnect the flexible cable and the optical drive sensor cable from the logic board.

 Caution: Never press down on or grasp the body of the optical drive.
 Pressing or squeezing the body of the optical drive could damage the mechanism.